Józef Dąbrowski: SS. Cyril and Methodius Seminary

-In 1870 he was appointed pastor of Polonia, Wisconsin, where he fought against the unfortunate conditions there until 1870.

-Erection of new parish buildings

-Dąbrowski was gifted 20 acres (81,000 m²) of land by an Irishman for the erection of new parish buildings, and he abandoned the old site.

-In 1879 the rectory was destroyed by fire and in 1880 fire destroyed the church and the new rectory.
-Father Dabrowski rebuilt the buildings.
-In 1882 failing health forced him to resign and leave for Detroit, Michigan.
-In 1874 he introduced the Felician Sisters from Kraków into the United States.
-Their community multiplied throughout the country, welcoming the immigrants, teaching thousands of Polish children, and caring for a multitude of Polish orphans and working girls.

-Polish seminary
+In 1882 failing health forced him to resign his post in Wisconsin and leave for Detroit, Michigan.

-At the suggestion of Cardinal Ledóchowski, who was unable to meet the constant appeals of American bishops for Polish priests and ecclesiastical students, Father Leopold Moczygemba, a Franciscan who had laboured in America and was then penitentiary of St. Peter's, Rome, went, with papal approval, to America and collected funds ($8000) for a Polish seminary.
+At that time Cardinal Ledóchowski was unable to meet the appeals of American bishops for Polish priests and ecclesiastical students.
+At his request, Father Leopold Moczygemba, a Franciscan who had worked in America and was then at St. Peter's, Rome, went, with papal approval, to America and collected funds ($8000) for a Polish seminary.

-Being advanced in years, Father Moczygemba felt unable to prosecute the work with vigor, and entrusted the task to Father Dabrowski.
-The latter began building the seminary in 1884, and on 24 July 1885, Bishop Stephen V. Ryan of the Roman Catholic Diocese of Buffalo blessed the cornerstone in the presence of Bishop Borgess of Detroit.
+Father Moczygemba felt unable to complete the work and entrusted the task to Father Dąbrowski, who began building the seminary in 1884.
+On 24 July 1885, Bishop Stephen V. Ryan of the Roman Catholic Diocese of Buffalo blessed the cornerstone in the presence of Bishop Borgess of Detroit.

-The seminary was opened in 1887, and for nineteen years Father Dabrowski served as its rector.
-In 1902 it was enlarged, and in 1909 it was removed to Orchard Lake, Michigan.
+The seminary was opened in 1887, and for nineteen years Father Dąbrowski served as its rector.
+In 1902 it was enlarged, and in 1909 it moved to Orchard Lake, Michigan.

 Death

-A few days before his death, Father Dabrowski expelled 29 students from the seminary for open rebellion.
-On 9 Feb., 1903, he suffered a paralytic stroke and died.
+A few days before his death, Father Dąbrowski expelled 29 students from the seminary for open rebellion.
+On 9 Feb., 1903, he suffered a paralytic stroke.
 He died at Detroit, February 15, 1903.